Isabella Scherer

-Isabella Medeiros Scherer (Florianópolis, February 17, 1996) is a Brazilian actress, fashion designer, chef and television personality.
+Isabella Medeiros Scherer (born February 17, 1996, in Florianópolis) is a Brazilian actress, fashion designer, chef and television personality.

 Early life

 Isabella Scherer is the daughter of Vanessa Medeiros with the former swimmer Fernando "Xuxa" Scherer.
 The young woman even trained as a child to continue the sports career in which her father was a medalist, but chose to pursue the artistic side.

 At 14, she left the swimming pools aside and began studying at the Wolf Maia Theater School.
 At 15, she opened a YouTube channel and a blog on fashion, beauty and lifestyle, maintaining the projects until she was 19 years old.

 Isabella started college in fashion, but dropped out to dedicate herself to an acting career.
 In 2018, she started her clothing brand called Serê.

 Career

 She made her television debut in 2012, playing two characters, Katy & Apelônia, in the series Família Imperial, on Canal Futura.
 In 2014, she was Aline in Cartoon Network's Experimentos Extraordinários series.
 In 2015, she made her film debut playing Mariana in the movie Califórnia.
 In 2016, she played the villain Sarita in the third season of the series Que Talento !, from Disney Channel.

 In 2017, she made her debut on open TV in the twenty-fifth season of Malhação playing the spoiled Clara.
 In 2019, she made a guest appearance in Psi.
 In the same year, she played the protagonist Paloma in the first stage of the soap opera Bom Sucesso.